plank/laravel-metable/docs/source/handling_meta.rst

 .. highlight:: php

-before you can attach meta to an Eloquent model, you must first add the eloquent trait to your model.
+before you can attach meta to an Eloquent model, you must first add the ``Metable`` trait to your Eloquent model.

 ::